Your privacy is important to me

 Alternatively, you can visit the ICO website.

-Our Privacy Notice may change from time to time, so please check this page occasionally to see if I have included any updates or changes and that you are happy with them.
+My Privacy Notice may change from time to time, so please check this page occasionally to see if I have included any updates or changes and that you are happy with them.

 Cookies are little text files downloaded by and stored on your device (phone, laptop, tablet, etc.) when you visit a website.
 Cookies are used to help the website owner to provide you with a smooth experience while you browse.